 5. Frequency is Key

 Claying should be a semi-annual affair or as needed.
 Overdoing it can be counterproductive, potentially wearing down the ceramic coating faster than necessary.
-(See Also: Will Kerosene Damage Car Paint?
-Tips to Safely Remove Stains)
+(See Also: Can You Polish a Ceramic Coated Car?
+Tips for Maintaining Your Car’s Shine)

 6. Weather Conscious